keuperj/keuper-labs/index.md

   link="menḿbers/janis.html"
   title="Janis Keuper"
   subtitle="IMLA Offenburg + ITWM Kaiserslautern"
-  description="**Janis Keuper** is Professor for Data Science and Head of the *Institute for Machine Learning and Analytics* (IMLA) at Offenburg University.
+  description="Janis is Professor for Data Science and Head of the *Institute for Machine Learning and Analytics* (IMLA) at Offenburg University.
 He also leads the *Machine Learning in HPC* group at Fraunhofer ITWM in Kaiserslautern." style="large"
 %}